oasisprotocol/docs/docs/node/run-your-node/prerequisites/oasis-node.md

 :::

 For convenience, we provide binaries that have been built by the Oasis Protocol Foundation.
-Links to the binaries are provided in the [Network Parameters](../../mainnet/README.md) page.
+Links to the binaries are provided in the Network Parameters page ([Mainnet], [Testnet]).

+[Mainnet]: ../../mainnet/README.md
+[Testnet]: ../../testnet/README.md

 ## Building From Source